 Can I find you on LinkedIn?

-In today’s social-focused world, a strong LinkedIn presence is one of the most powerful tools available for lawyers—thanks to the platform’s unique concentration of professionals prepared for networking.
-And, with more and more colleagues and potential clients turning to LinkedIn as a source of information on lawyers and firms—according to a four-country study, 90% of British lawyers use LinkedIn—it’s crucial to create the most flattering professional profile possible.
+In today’s social-focused world, a strong LinkedIn presence is one of the most powerful tools available for lawyers, thanks to the platform’s unique concentration of professionals prepared for networking.
+And, with more and more colleagues and potential clients turning to LinkedIn as a source of information on lawyers and firms—as at 2025, according to Statista, there are over 44 million LinkedIn users in the UK (around 60% of the population).
+Meanwhile, according to the Legal Trends Report, only 50% of legal professionals are using social media to market their practice.

 Think of it this way: The more you network, the more likely you are to receive referrals.
 LinkedIn helps you create an environment of thriving professional connections, with minimal financial investment.

-1. Update your images
+Download Guide1.
+Update your images

-Visuals are your first impression online, and they set the tone for how potential clients and professional connections view you—so it’s important that your LinkedIn profile picture and background picture convey a polished, professional feel.
+Visuals are your first impression online, and they set the tone for how potential clients and professional connections view you—so it’s essential that your LinkedIn profile picture and background picture convey a polished, professional feel.

-• Keep it simple.
+- Keep it simple.
 Don’t over-process your photos with filters; simplicity is ideal.

 2. Write a compelling headline